 - The villains of Godzilla vs. Gigan are cockroaches from space.

-- The Geonosians in Star Wars Episode II: Attack of the Clones.
+- The Geonosians in Attack of the Clones.
 The Star Wars Expanded Universe offers up many more examples, such as the Vratix (who invented the healing substance called bacta) and the Killiks.

 - This is what Kim Jong Il from Team America: World Police is shown to be at the end of the film.